Intercom is mostly known as a Customer Success Tool that provides in-app live-chat widgets and help centers.

-Intercom Product Tour:
+What is Intercom Product Tours?

 Intercom is known as one of the most popular customer messaging platforms.

-In April 2019, however, they launched their “Product Tours” feature that allows you to create step by step interactive onboarding guides.
+In April 2019, however, they launched their “Product Tours” feature that allows you to create step-by-step interactive onboarding guides.
 Intercom’s Product Tours helps you manage adoption and onboard new visitors by building product walkthroughs and tours within your product.

-They do not give you many options, which means that you can’t use checklists, modals, or any other key UI element.
+They do not give you many options, which means that you can’t use checklists, modals, or any other key UI elements for user onboarding.

 Intercom Product Tours Pricing